PhoenixYork166/Cybersecurity-research/README.md

 ## Do NOT go for the Cert, go for the knowledge in it is more than enough :D
 ![CCNP](https://noblinkyblinkycom.files.wordpress.com/2020/07/ccnp_enterprise_large.png)
 ##
-# 2. Network programming:
+# 2. Recommended Network programming:
 # Rust concurrent programming for Fire-power engineering
 #
 # Knowledge source of RFC
+#
 ## Cisco DevNet
 ![Cisco DevNet](https://images.credly.com/size/680x680/images/e21e94f7-feec-4717-9687-ac150b213f64/Cisco_DevNetAsst_600.png)
 ## Do NOT go for the Cert, go for the knowledge in it is more than enough :D
 ## FREE knowledge FREE Download :D
 ## https://ptgmedia.pearsoncmg.com/images/9780137370443/samplepages/9780137370443_Sample.pdf
 ##
-# 3. Programming knowledge: OOP, Python, Bash, HTTP, Socket, TCP/IP
+# 3. Recommended Programming knowledge (Entry level): OOP, Python, Bash, HTTP, Socket, TCP/IP
 #
 ## FREE knowledge
 ## https://repo.zenk-security.com/Programmation/Violent%20Python%20-%20A%20Cookbook%20for%20Hackers,%20Forensic%20Analysts,%20Penetration%20Testers%20and%20Security%20Enginners.pdf